Interview by Lula Criado

-I am interested in working with substances to reveal their qualities, characteristics, to observe their nature.
-The projects that I have created are based on chemistry and physics; they are balancing between fine art and architecture.
-Originally, I am a professional painter and, to me, paints are something haptic.
-Chemistry and physics represent to me applied painting where processes and reactions are paints and brushes.
-Studying at the University of Architecture helped me in creating art objects from these materials and in using innovative technologies.
+I am interested in working with substances to reveal their qualities and characteristics and to observe their nature.
+The projects I have created are based on chemistry and physics; they balance fine art and architecture.
+Originally, I was a professional painter, and paints are haptic to me.
+Chemistry and physics represent to me applied painting, where processes and reactions are paints and brushes.
+Studying at the University of Architecture helped me create art objects from these materials and use innovative technologies.

-In your our work you explore the ‘study of the behaviour, dynamics, texture, quality, form, physics of liquids of different compositions’, what are the biggest challenges of working with liquids?
+With your work, you explore the ‘study of the behaviour, dynamics, texture, quality, form, physics of liquids of different compositions’; what are the biggest challenges of working with liquids?

 What directions do you see taking your work into?

-Together with performers, we have been researching the direct contact between human body and a chemical/physical process or substance within the save.co.lab project.
-We are interested in the subtle quantum links, in the relations between man and substance in real time.
+Together with performers, we have been researching the direct contact between the human body and a chemical/physical process or substance within the save.co.lab project.
+We are interested in the subtle quantum links in the relations between man and substance in real-time.
 The Crystal project explores how are man and substance revealed when they encounter each other.
-Also I want to go back to painting, but with a new perception and approach to this ancient genre.
+Also, I want to go back to painting but with a new perception and approach to this ancient genre.